Making the Most of an Unplanned Career Break

 Different people have different processes for preparing for a conference talk.
 What works for one person may not work for you.
 I will describe how I prepare; you can try my method.
 Feel free to adapt it and make it your own.

 I often write my proposals based on ideas I have.
 Once one of them is accepted, I will sit down to write the actual talk.
 I usually start with an outline.
-It is usually far too long for the time I have to give the talk, but it is easier for me to remove than to add often.
+It is usually far too long for the time I have to give the talk, but it is easier for me to remove content than to add it.
 I typically budget for one slide per minute.
 For a thirty-minute talk, I will expect to need thirty slides.
 I don’t necessarily spend the same amount of time on each slide; it just helps me set my expectations.

 I don’t focus on making the deck too pretty at first.
 I want to get the content and some initial timing correct.
 Once I complete the first draft, I will try giving the talk to see how it flows.
 Often, that will help me identify extraneous or missing elements.
 I then refine the deck, try giving the talk again, and further refine it.
 I may go through many passes of practicing and refinement before I feel comfortable with the flow and content.
 As the talk feels more “solid,” I will pay more attention to the timing.
 Am I close to the desired length?
 A bit over or under is easy to fix, but if the talk is far too long or short, I will need to make some more radical changes.